 MLB All-Star Game rosters

 As the American League All-Stars face off against the National League All-Stars, each team will feature a 33-player roster.
-That’s one roster spot more than usual because of a new rule implemented in the league’s recent collective bargaining agreement.
+That’s one roster spot more than usual because of a new rule implemented in the league’s 2022 collective bargaining agreement.

 American League All-Star roster